ysoftwareab/yplatform/doc/how-to-release.md

 One could manually create a release, or create one automatically via the CI.

-We have this working for a few private repositories, integrated with Travis CI.

 An example of a repository which in its Makefile is using

 * [build.mk/js.common.node.mk](../build.mk/js.common.node.mk)